-I’m a little heavier handed than Giuseppe Cipriani with the prosecco here.
-He used one part purée to two parts prosecco.
-I use one tablespoon of purée per champagne flute or coupe, and then fill the rest with prosecco.
+To make the cocktail, spoon one tablespoon of purée into a champagne flute or coupe, then fill the rest with prosecco.
 If you like a sweeter or fruitier cocktail, then add more purée.
+That’s it!
+You’ve just made a Peach Apricot Bellini.

-You can freeze the leftover purée in ice cube trays.
+To do this, spoon the leftover purée into ice cube trays.
 Once they’re frozen, pop them out and place in a resealable, freezer-safe bag.
 They’ll keep for several months, or at least until you can get your hands on peaches again.

 If you’re looking to change it up, how about a plum bellini?
 Or a nectarine apricot bellini?
 Any stone fruit would work well here, including the white peaches used in the original beverage.

-I would normally serve the bellini in a champagne glass, but when my friend Kelley suggested a coupe, it made the bellini even more gorgeous.
+I’m partial to a coupe.
 A coupe was originally used for champagne, but fell out of favor when the champagne flute was shown to release fewer bubbles and keep the drink fizzy for a longer period of time.
 The coupe is making a comeback thanks to the craft cocktail movement, and it makes such a pretty presentation for this.

 Peach Apricot Bellini